 Advantages of agency recruitment

 Recruitment agencies can be useful for sourcing appropriate candidates for specialised roles or vacancies that prove difficult to fill.
 Not only will agencies have a number of available candidates already on their databases, they are able to advertise in a number of ways to find additional candidates with specific skill sets and experience.
-Recruitment consultants are also very adept at creating a positive candidate experience for highly skilled applicants.
+Recruitment consultants are adept at creating a positive candidate experience for highly skilled applicants.
 Direct hiring can be difficult if you have no experience or expertise in the recruitment process – you will be required to create and post suitable job adverts, work your way through potentially dozens or hundreds of good and bad CVs, carry out interviews and negotiate the entire process yourself.
-Recruitment agencies do, therefore, have their uses and they can be a valuable, cost-efficient way of finding new talent for your business or hiring temporary and casual staff.
+Recruitment agencies do, therefore, have their uses and they can be a valuable, cost-efficient way of finding new talent for your business.

 Disadvantages of agency recruitment

 But… there’s always a ‘but’… unfortunately, using a recruitment agency can also be very expensive and it is not the most efficient or affordable method for many small businesses.
 Driven by targets and sales, many recruitment consultants have a tendency to push inappropriate candidates onto their clients in the hope that they will simply ‘fit’.
 All too often, little attention is paid to whether the individual is the most ideal candidate; rather agencies focus on selling a ‘good candidate’ from their database instead of taking the time to source the ‘perfect candidate’… and with the fees they charge, the perfect candidate is what you should get.